martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

 for sending messages and to identify the source origin of incoming messages.

 For the purposes of determining equality, user agents might consider hashes of the same content with different hash algorithms to be equal.
-For instance, a user agent might consider `sha-256:ypeBEsobvcr6wjGzmiPcTaeG7_gUfE5yuYB3ha_uSLs` to be equal to `sha-384;VKWbnyKwuAiA2EJ-VIt8I6vYc0huHwNd zpzWl-hRdQM8qojm1XvDXvrgta_TFF8x` (note space added to meet formatting constraints).
+For instance, a user agent might consider `sha-256:ypeBEsobvcr6wjGzmiPcTaeG7_gUfE5yuYB3ha_uSLs` to be equal to `sha-384;VKWbnyKwuAiA2EJ-VIt8I6vYc0huHwNdzpzWl-hRdQM8qojm1XvDXvrgta_TFF8x`.
 This requires that this equivalence is known to the user agent.

 Of the hash algorithms defined in {{?NI}}, only "sha-256" is permitted for use with content-based origins.
 This usage has no need for a truncated hash as the